mendersoftware/mender-docs/04.Artifacts/01.Yocto-project/01.Building/docs.md

 ARTIFACTIMG_FSTYPE = "ext4"

-# Build for Hosted Mender
+# Build for Mender Professional
 #
 # To get your tenant token:
 #    - log in to https://hosted.mender.io